Isorex/web-dev-hw/project-3/readme.md

 6.
 ![](https://i.pinimg.com/originals/ea/d8/7f/ead87f4430d93fec2a7c77b82233b85a.gif)
 ---
+Part 2
+---
-I had a few issues with getting my fonts to work properly

-Had some weird margin errors that took me hours
+I had a few issues with getting my fonts to work properly Had some weird margin errors that took me hours to fix.

+---
+Part 3
 ---
 I had some trouble with padding and getting the new menu bar to fit properly.
 CSS is a fun language to use in web design.
 I hope we will use a new language for the next project.